Bob Vylan: History

 The band was formed in 2017 by singerguitarist Bobby Vylan (real name Pascal Robinson-Foster) and drummer Bobbie Vylan (real name Wade Laurence George) in Ipswich.
-They refer to themselves as "the Bobs".
 The band's name is a pun on Bob Dylan and "villain".
 Their first concert followed just two weeks later.
 Bobby took part in slam poetry as a teenager under the name Nee Hi, receiving coverage from the BBC in the mid-2000s.

-In the first year of the band's history, Bob Vylan released four singles and two EPs, Dread and Vylan, via the band's own label, Ghost Theatre.
+In its first year, Bob Vylan released four singles and two EPs, Dread and Vylan, via the band's own label, Ghost Theatre.
 Following the DIY principle, the musicians personally delivered their albums to various record stores and booked their own shows.

 The band released their debut album on 5 June 2020, We Live Here, which was self-released after the band said they were told that it was "too extreme" by the music industry.
 Bob Vylan then toured supporting the Offspring and Biffy Clyro and performed at the Reading and Leeds Festivals in 2021.
 The band released its second studio album on 22 April 2022, Bob Vylan Presents the Price of Life, which entered the UK Albums Chart at number 18.
 The band released two singles from their third studio album, Humble as the Sun on 27 October 2023.
 The album was released on 5 April 2024.

 A NME review of We Live Here (2020), noted the band's frustration with systemic injustices in the UK, including police brutality and "fear-mongering in the media".
 Their third album, 'The Price of Life' (2022), became their most successful, debuting at number 18 on the UK Albums Chart.
 Their subsequent album, Humble as the Sun (2024) received a favorable reviews in Spill magazine and Everything is Noise.
 NME said the album was "electrifying, experimental and empowering".

 Bob Vylan sued the publishers of the Manchester Evening News after it published a story in October 2025 falsely alleging that a guided stretching and meditation routine performed by Vylan contained Nazi salutes.
-Vylan was awarded substantial damages and an apology from the publisher.
+Robinson was awarded £16,000 in damages and an apology from the publisher.